ISCDtoolbox/MPD/README.md

 and follow the instructions.

-Remark 1: the commands written in this install.sh file are originally intended for Ubuntu 16.04.4.
+Remark 1: the commented commands written in this install.sh file are originally intended for Ubuntu 16.04.4.
 Please modify these commands, if you use use for example yum instead of apt for package management (brew for mac), su for sudo, etc.

 Remark 2: apart from the installed required libraries (PTHREAD, OPENMP, GLUT, OPENGL, SCOTCH, LAPACKE), the install.sh file will only install the softwares, libraries and include files in the local MPD/ directory.